-G. SEQUENCE OF ORAL ROUNDS/ADVANCEMENT
+G. SEQUENCE OF ORAL ROUNDS AND ADVANCEMENT AT THE INTERNATIONAL FINALS

-1. Preliminary Rounds:
+1. Preliminary Rounds

 - a.
 Four Preliminary Rounds will be held. - b.
 Each team will argue in each Preliminary Round. - c.
 Each team will argue on- and off-memorial at least once in the Preliminary Rounds. - d.
 During the first two Preliminary Rounds, teams will be powerprotected based on memorial score (higher memorial scores compete against lower memorial scores). - e.
 During the last two Preliminary Rounds, teams will be powermatched based on their record in the first two Preliminary Rounds (highest-ranked team competes against second highest-ranked team, etc.).
 The Competition Committee will alter the powermatched rankings so that teams will not compete against any team more than once during the Preliminary Round. - f.
-We will endeavor, but cannot promise, to make the schedules for the first three Preliminary rounds available at the orientation meeting on Thursday, March 29. - g.
+The schedules for the first two Preliminary Rounds will be available at the orientation meeting on Thursday, March 21.
+Since the third and fourth preliminary rounds are power-matched (see section G(1)(e) above), the schedules for the third and fourth rounds will be distributed during lunch on Friday, March 22. - g.
 Each team will be scored on a combination of its average memorial score and average oral score (1/3 memorial and 2/3 oral). - h.
-Each team's score will be compared to its opponent's score in that round, and the differential determined. - i.
+Each team's score will be compared to its opponent's score in that round, and the differential determined.

+- i.
 The teams with the best won-lost records will advance to the Quarterfinal Rounds. - j.
 In the event of a tie in won-loss records, the team winning the highest percentage of judges' ballots during the four Preliminary Rounds will advance. - k.
-If a tie occurs on ballots, the team with the highest positive point differential over its opponents during the four Preliminary Rounds will advance. - I. The Competition Committee will not change pairings simply because teams from the same school are scheduled to argue against one another.

-m.
-Depending upon the number of schools participating in the North America Regional Rounds, there may be only three Preliminary Rounds at these regionals.
+If a tie occurs on ballots, the team with the highest positive point differential over its opponents during the four Preliminary Rounds will advance. - I. The Competition Committee will not change pairings simply because teams from the same school are scheduled to argue against one another. - m.
+A note regarding the North America Regional Rounds: Depending upon the number of schools participating in the North America Regional Rounds, there may be only three Preliminary Rounds at these regionals.
 If that is the case, the first two Preliminary Rounds will be power-matched based off of the memorial scores.
 The third Preliminary Round will be powermatched based on the teams' records in the first two Preliminary Rounds.